Michael Chong

 Michael David Chong (born November 22, 1971) is a Canadian politician who has represented the Ontario riding of Wellington—Halton Hills North (Note: Known as Wellington—Halton Hills until 2025.) in the House of Commons since 2004.
 A member of the Conservative Party, he served in the cabinet of Prime Minister Stephen Harper as Minister of Intergovernmental Affairs and Minister of Sport, as well as the President of the Queen's Privy Council for Canada from February to November 2006.

 On September 8, 2020, Chong was appointed the Shadow Minister for Foreign Affairs, serving in the shadow cabinets of Erin O'Toole and Pierre Poilievre.
 He previously served as Shadow Minister for Infrastructure, Communities and Urban Affairs, Shadow Cabinet Minister for Science, and Shadow Cabinet Minister for Democratic Institutions under Andrew Scheer.

 Chong began his career on Bay Street before entering politics.
 He ran for the leadership of the Conservative Party in 2017, coming in fifth place out of fourteen candidates.
+On June 30, 2026, he was appointed Shadow Minister for Finance.